10 Reasons Why You Should Buy The Universim

 Next is the well.
 Place the well near the water pump for easy access to clean water.
 Otherwise, they're going to have to drink out of the ocean, and that's not good for their stomachs.
 Next is the water tower.
 Any excess water should be stored there It's a good Idea to put water towers near neutral climates, such as grassland or forest.
 I recommend 5 full towers, just for good measure.

-Then, there's schools, engineering huts, entertainment places, the warehouse, and the Stone and Lumber refineries.
+Then, there's schools, engineering huts, entertainment places, the warehouse, and the Stone and Lumber refineries, plus the Lumber and Stone farms.
 Farms help with food production.
 There are many more buildings which serve a purpose, but we'll just focus on those buildings.
 Most of these buildings require water to function.
 No water means that the buildings can't function.

 The two most important buildings you need are the Bunker and the Forecast Tower.
 They can predict what weather is coming and when.
 They even give you a reading in either Celsius or Fahrenheit, and can even determine what season and length of the season they are in.
 If bad weather is on the way, sound the alarm, and the Nuggets will go back to their homes or bunker.
 Sometimes, though, a stray Nugget will not get out of the weather and will die.
 It's the same with snowstorms and rainstorms.